True Crime in the Great Outdoors

 One morning in January, police in Shelburne, Vt., found him lying on the floor of a Days Inn that he had refused to check out of.
 He had piled his belongings on a table and was talking to himself.

 Like so many of Jordan’s interactions with the police, this was a nuisance call.
 Officers just wanted him to leave, according to the police report, until Jordan volunteered that he had a pound of marijuana in his car.
-He had also robbed a cell phone from the front desk, he offered.
+He also offered to have robbed a cell phone from the front desk.
 The officers let him return the phone but arrested him for the pot.
-He pleaded guilty, according to court documents, and was sentenced to a few days in jail.
+According to court documents, he pleaded guilty and was sentenced to a few days in jail.

-He never went back for his car.
-Instead, he showed up at the home of the woman who had taken him in as a teenager in Winooski, babbling about ravens and gods and devils.
+He never returned for his car.
+Instead, he showed up at the home of the woman who had taken him in as a teenager in Winooski, babbling about ravens, gods, and devils.
 She and her husband took him to the University of Vermont Medical Center, and later, he was transferred to another inpatient facility.
 But he signed himself out of treatment and disappeared.

 His longtime friend Marguerite Tynan, 32, found him some days later, walking down the street in Cape Cod, his pupils dilated, rambling incoherently in a blend of his wild tales and lyrics from a Lil Wayne song.
 “It was like he was speaking a different language,” said Tynan, who has known Jordan since he was a teenager and repeatedly tried to get him help.